 - Rocket Power, "The Big Day": Otto, Twister and Sam withdraw from a skating contest to save a wedding.

 - All Grown Up!!, "Runaround Susie": Susie doesn't participate in a singing audition because she's at a linguistics contest instead.

 - The Simpsons, "The Bart Wants What It Wants": Bart avoids a school dance that Greta invited him to in favor of watching Principal Skinner perform at a comedy club.

 - In an episode of The Mask, Stanley is handcuffed to Lt.
 Kellaway, who's trying to prove he's the Mask.
 Meanwhile, the villains Putty Thing and Fishguy are attacking.
-So, Stanley has to find ways to put the mask and becoming the hero without the cop noticing.
+So, Stanley has to find ways to put on the mask and become the hero without the cop noticing.